Industry facing multi-faceted cost and labour challenges

 Connect

-According to the leading global quantity surveyor and cost consultant Rider Levett Bucknall (RLB) 3rd Quarter 2024 Construction Market Update for Australia and New Zealand, the construction industry in Australia is currently navigating a multi-faceted and challenging landscape.
+According to the Rider Levett Bucknall (RLB) 3rd Quarter 2024 Construction Market Update for Australia and New Zealand, the construction industry in Australia is currently navigating a multi-faceted and challenging landscape.

 Ewen McDonald, Director of RLB Oceania Research & Development said, “Skilled labour shortages are a significant concern, driving up wage costs and creating intense competition for available workers.”